 Workbook B continues with words with vowel digraphs (e.g., ea, ie, ei, and oi), special consonant sounds (e.g., nk, soft g, and kn), w-controlled vowel combinations (e.g., wa and wo), and word endings or middle syllables (e.g., ed, al, le, tion, sive, and ture).

-Both workbooks have about 240 pages, with a few pages serving as an answer key at the back of each book.
-Each page has ten phrases or sentences with two response boxes as in the image.
+The workbooks have about 240 pages each, with a few pages serving as an answer key at the back of each book.
+Every page has ten phrases or sentences with two response boxes as in the image above.
 Many pages ask students to “Color yes if the sentence makes sense or could possibly be true.
 Color no if it does not make sense or could not be true.”
-Examples of sentences on these pages are, “Ham is in the pan.”
-“Ask the jam.”
+Examples of sentences on these pages are, “Ham is in the pan” and “Ask the jam.”
 (Workbook A, p.
 5).
-Other pages present words or phrases, then ask students to pick the best answer from two options in the boxes.
+Other pages present words or phrases then ask students to pick the best answer from two options in the boxes.
 Examples of this type of exercise from Workbook A, p.
-2 are, “Al sat in it.” with the two choices being sad and van.
-And, “The last man” with the two options being Sam and can.
+2 are, "Al sat in it,” with the two choices sad and van, and “The last man,” with the options Sam and can.
 Pages are grouped by phonetic sounds, and you can see that all of the above examples are for practicing words with the short-a sound.

-Instructions say that children are to color in the correct box for each response, and the author suggests children choose two or three colors to use for each lesson to allow some “creative expression.”
+Instructions say that students are to color in the correct box for each response, and the author suggests that they choose two or three different colors to use for each lesson to allow some creative expression.
 This coloring aspect tells me that the author’s intent is that these books be used with children in the primary grades.
-If you use them with older students, circling answers rather than coloring will probably be more appropriate.
+If you use them with older students, circling answers with a pen or pencil rather than coloring will probably be more appropriate.

 At the top left of each page, it says, “Find and Fix ____ .”
 This is used by the parent or teacher.
 Rather than marking each response correct or incorrect, the parent or teacher counts the total number of errors and writes that number on the Find and Fix line.
 Students are to try to find that number of errors and fix them on their own.
 You can see how this approach can enhance the lessons, but if students are unable to spot their errors, you should reteach and monitor as students try again.